-I love sharing vegetarian recipes here on The 21st Century Housewife and over the years I’ve developed quite a few.
-Family favourites include
+I love sharing vegetarian recipes and over the years I’ve developed quite a few.
+Family favourites for National Vegetarian Week include

-Even if the idea of giving up meat for the whole week is daunting, try my delicious recipes to replace just one meat filled meal.
+Even if the idea of giving up meat for the whole of National Vegetarian Week is daunting, try my delicious recipes to replace just one meat filled meal.
 Or make this delicious Aubergine (Eggplant) Lasagna recipe straight from The Vegetarian Society.
 Every meal really does count and just one meal at a time, you too can eat less meat while still enjoying lots of satisfying, yummy recipes.

 - 2 small aubergines (eggplants), thinly sliced lengthways

 - 1 can flageolet beans, drained and rinsed

 - 1 tsp mixed dried herbs

 - 250 millilitres milk